JohannesPfennigbauer/AMITECC_Ex2/README.md

 # AMITECC_Ex2

 This repository belongs to a project carried out in the course "AI/ML in the Era of Climate Change" at TU Vienna in WS2024.
 The goal is to train and compare several baseline models on the LamaH daily timeseries dataset and perform a feature importance study.
-The target variable is the Fraction of water in topsoil and subsoil "volsw_123" and "volsw_4".
+The target variable is the Fraction of water in topsoil "volsw_123" and subsoil "volsw_4".

 ### LamaH Dataset